WorldHealthOrganization/stepsMDA2021/README.md

     -   Use the project's directory for RMarkdown (Tools ➔ Global Options ➔ R Markdown ➔ Evaluate chunks in directory ➔ Project)

--   Project has been tested on MacOS 12.3 and Windows 10/11, using R version 4.1.3.
+-   Project has been tested on MacOS 12.3 and Windows 10/11, using R version 4.1.3

+-   MS Office with Access is required to be installed for loading the MDB file

+    -   Use the 32-bit version of R when MS Office is also 32-bit

 ## Contents